-- 1812 Kashi sustained their first contact with non-Indians, the Russians, who were more interested in sea otter hunting and establishing a food base in California than in dominating the Kashaya or altering their way of life.
+- 1812 Kashia sustained their first contact with non-Indians, the Russians, who were more interested in sea otter hunting and establishing a food base in California than in dominating the Kashia or altering their way of life.

 - 1817 the Treaty of Hagemeister is signed with the Russians.
 The treaty allowed the Russians to build Fort Ross, which quickly became a thriving trade port along the California Coast that brought in natives (and traders) from Hawaii to Alaska.
 While not a perfect relationship, but it than that of neighboring tribes, who suffered greatly at the hands of the Spanish, Mexicans, and later groups of white settlers.

 - 1811-1842 A tri-cultural community was established consisting of Russian administrators and workers, Aleut hunters, and the Kashia, who were employed as laborers.
 Their way of life became altered though not forgotten.

 - 1822 California became part of the Mexican Republic.
 Mexican and American settlers entered the coastal lands in growing numbers.
 Great changes occurred in the Kashia way of life.

 - 1848 Gold is discovered, bringing with it American settlers causing great changes and tragedy to their lives.

 - 1856, the Pomo were “rounded up” and forced to live on the newly established Mendocino Indian Reserve.